AkshayMalige/AHEAD_2025/VNC/README.md

   </tr>
 </table

-# 🚀 AHEAD Workshop VNC Access Guide

-Welcome to the AHEAD workshop!
+# Welcome to the AHEAD workshop!
 This single guide provides two ways to SSH and launch a VNC session on your assigned server—choose the option that applies to you:

 1. **Option A: Connect via CERN (haiderbnldesktop.cern.ch) using ProxyJump**
 2. **Option B: Direct SSH to the server IP (130.199.21.151)**